-This article attempts to provide you with the basics of voyage estimation based on a full and complete cargo (as opposed to a part cargo) loading from one port and discharging at one port.
-All aspects of the voyage calculation and supplementary information have all been simplified.
+This article attempts to provide you with the very basics of voyage estimation based on a full and complete cargo (as opposed to a ‘part cargo’) loading from one port and discharging at one port.
+All aspects of the voyage calculation and supplementary information are simplified as much as possible.

 While the term ‘laycan’ is not stated, it is implied that Feb 1 – 10, 2009 may be a workable laycan.
 Laycan is short for ‘laydays’ and ‘cancelling’ which are normally two separate dates (eg. Laydays Feb 1 and cancelling Feb 10).
 In general, a Notice of Readiness must be tendered by Owners within the agreed laycan.
 The Charterer is not obliged to load any earlier than the layday agreed and thus the vessel would have to wait if it arrived earlier than Feb 1, in this case.
 Furthermore, the Charterer could cancel the charter if the vessel arrived after the ‘cancelling’ date, Feb 10, in this case.
 For more about laycans, here is an amalgamation of court cases that when read, gives you a good understanding of what a laycan represents: